microsoft/PowerApps-TestEngine/README.md

 ### Import a sample solution

-Log in to Power Apps with a work or school organization account.
+Log in to PowerApps with a work or school organization account.
 The account used cannot have multi-factor authentication enabled for PowerApps.
 For Microsoft employees, you will need to create a test account.

 If you need a test tenant, you can create one by visiting [this link](https://cdx.transform.microsoft.com/my-tenants).